House Bill No. 46

 (B) FOR THE PURPOSES OF SUBSECTION (1)(A), AN ENROLLEE DOES NOT INCLUDE AN INDIVIDUAL RECEIVING MEDICAID SERVICES UNDER THE MONTANA MEDICAID PROGRAM PROVIDED FOR IN TITLE 53, CHAPTER 6.

 (2) Any difference in premium charged for the point-of-service option benefit plan compared to the premium for a standard health care services agreement may not exceed the expected cost to the insurer of benefits and expenses based on sound actuarial principles.

 (3) This section may not be construed to permit a health maintenance organization to offer stand-alone indemnity insurance coverage.

+NEW SECTION.
 Section 3.
 Codification instruction.
 [Section 2] is intended to be codified as an integral part of Title 33, chapter 31, and the provisions of Title 33, chapter 31, apply to [section 2].